dhth/hours/README.md

 For a while, I've been wanting to keep track of time I spend on side projects and other non-day-job activities.
 I also wanted to be able to generate plain text reports to get an overview of time allocation.
-All of this needed to be done via a fast command line tool that prioritised ease of use over unnecessary features.
-After I couldn't find a tool that precisely fit these needs, I decided to build one myself.
+All of this needed to be done via a fast command line tool that prioritised ease of use over fancy-but-ultimately-not-so-useful features.
+I couldn't find a tool that precisely fit these needs, so I decided to build one for myself.

 💾 Install
 ---